0mar/mercurial/README.md

 # README #

-This document provides an overview for setting up and running the prototype crowd dynamics simulation *Mercurial*.
+Multiscale crowd dynamics simulation *Mercurial*

 ### What is this repository for? ###

 * Quick summary

-This repository is a private repository for a simulation framework on particle interaction and crowd dynamics, managed by Omar Richardson.
+This repository contains simulation framework on particle interaction and crowd dynamics, managed by Omar Richardson.
-The simulation is written in Python 3 and calls some custom libraries written in Fortran90.
+The simulation is written in Python 3 and calls some custom Fortran libraries.

 * Version

 Current version: 3.3.
 This simulation is under active development.
 Information on the simulation can be found [here](https://symbols.hotell.kau.se/2016/11/30/mercurial/) and a summary of the mathematical implementations can be found [here](https://symbols.hotell.kau.se/2016/11/20/graduation-project/).
-Details and an exhaustive analysis and features is present in the graduation report.
+Details and a detailed analysis and features is present in the graduation report.

 ### How do I get set up? ###